Languages of North Macedonia: Serbian language

 Serbian (српски, srpski) is a standardized register of the Serbo-Croatian language spoken by Serbs, mainly in Serbia, Bosnia and Herzegovina, Montenegro, Croatia and North Macedonia.
+It is very similar to the Macedonian language.
 It is official in Serbia and one of the official languages of Bosnia and Herzegovina, and is the principal language of the Serbs.

 Serbian speakers do not form greater than the 20% needed threshold for official use in any municipality as of the 2021 census.
 The two municipalities with the highest percentage of Serbian speakers are Staro Nagoričane (9.6%) and Čučer-Sandevo (8.6%).

 Bosnian language

 Bosnian (bosanski, босански) is another standardized register of Serbo-Croatian, spoken by Bosniaks.
 As a standardized form of the Shtokavian dialect, it is one of the three official languages of Bosnia and Herzegovina.

 Most of the Bosnian-speaking Macedonian citizens live in the Vardar region, though they do not form greater than the 20% threshold in any municipality in the country.
 The municipalities with the highest percentages of Bosnian speakers are Petrovec Municipality (19%), Dolneni Municipality (15.3%), Gradsko Municipality (11%), and Studeničani Municipality (7.4%), as of the 2021 census.